 The Institute is committed to training the scientific leaders of tomorrow.
-Our MPhil and PhD programmes prepare students for fulfilling careers in academia, industry or roles outside of the lab.
+Our MPhil and PhD programmes prepare students for fulfilling careers in academia, industry, or roles outside of the lab.

 PhD in Medical Science

-The PhD in Medical Science course at the CRUK CI allows students to become fully embedded within their Principal Supervisor’s research team, giving them close interactions with graduate and postdoctoral colleagues.
+The PhD in Medical Science course at the CRUK CI allows students to become fully embedded within their Principal Supervisor’s research team, giving them close interactions with postgraduate and postdoctoral colleagues.
 Each student will focus on a specific project aligned with the research group, enabling them to contribute to the overall objectives of both the lab and the Institute.

-Approximately half of our PhD students receive funding from Cancer Research UK.
+Approximately half our PhD students receive funding from Cancer Research UK.
 In addition, funding may be available from grants held by individual research groups.
 We also host Clinical Research Training Fellows and students on the Cambridge MB/PhD programme.
 We welcome applications from students who have won competitive studentships or fellowships.

 How to apply